eristow/terraform_learning/cli/terraform_cli/README.md

     * No roll back support, so the `apply` must be fully re-run after the error is fixed

 * `-replace` flag:
+  * Recreates the resource even if no changes are detected
   * Use when a resource has become degraded or has stopped behaving how Terraform expects.
   * Or when fixing an error preventing Terraform for applying the entire config at once
   * Find a resource's address with `terraform state list`

 * `-target` flag:
+  * Can be used with `plan` and `destroy`.
+  * Multiple `-target` flags can be used to target multiple resources
   * `apply` to specific resources instead of the entire config
+  * Shouldn't be part of the typical workflow
+  * Useful for when Terraform's state is out of sync with resources and troubleshooting

 ---

 ## terraform console
 * Interactive console for evaluating expressions
   * Can be used to test interpolations and functions

+---

+## terraform output
+* Displays the outputs defined in root and child modules output files
+* `output [output_name]` to display a specific output
+* `-raw` flag to remove quotes from the output
+* `-json` flag to output in JSON format
+* Use `grep --after-context=10 outputs terraform.tfstate` to find outputs in the local state file
+  * `aws s3 cp s3://[bucket]/[key] - | jq .outputs` to view outputs in a remote state file

+---

+## terraform show
+* Displays the current state of the resources in the workspace

+---

+## terraform state
+* `list`:
+  * Displays all resources in the state file
+* `mv`:
+  * Moves or renames a resource to a new state file
+  * Useful for combining modules or resources from other states, but don't want to destroy and recreate them

+---

+## terraform import
+* Imports existing infrastructure into Terraform

+* `terraform import [resource_type].[resource_name] [resource_id]`
+  * `resource_type` is the type of resource to import
+  * `resource_name` is the name of the resource to import
+  * `resource_id` is the ID of the resource to import

+---

+## terraform refresh
+* Updates the state file with the current state of the resources in the workspace
+* Automatically performed during `plan`, `apply`, and `destroy`

 ---